pocketchange/pocketchange-android-sdk/README.md

 Note: when the bank comes up there will be a banner indicating that you're in a test environment. **You must change the initialize call back before you release your app to the store, otherwise transactions will not go through.**

+## In-app Billing Build Instructions

+If your application uses Google in-app billing, it may fail to build after you've added the SDK due to a duplicate definition of the com.android.vending.billing.IMarketBillingService interface.
+To resolve such build errors, remove the IMarketBillingService.aidl file from your project and use the compiled version of the service provided by the SDK.
+The SDK contains the latest version of the IMarketBillingService interface, which should be backwards-compatible with all previous versions and interoperable with your application.

+In order to give you full control over the in-app billing library dependency, the SDK includes the in-app billing service classes as a standalone JAR file (libs/com-android-vending-billing.jar).
+You can provide a replacement for this library JAR, but we strongly recommend against such an approach, as incorrect obfuscation settings in your application may produce run-time linkage errors which can be difficult to detect during testing.

 [1]: http://dl.dropbox.com/u/68268326/sdk-doc-images/add_library_dialog.png
 [2]: http://www.eclipse.org/downloads/